Nursing in Labrador

 The program at the Labrador Campus follows the structure and content of the program at the St. John’s Campus.
 Clinical courses will be held in-person at the site where you registered.
 Classes will also be held at the site where you registered, delivered via web conferencing.

-To learn more, check out this list of frequently asked questions (FAQs), put together by the Faculty of Nursing.
+To learn more, check out this page for frequently asked questions (FAQs).

 ...after completing the program: